 One of the only original features we still have in the house is the cast iron Edwardian fireplace in the master bedroom.
 When we moved in, it was completely covered in yellowish paint.

 Although it would have been easier and quicker to have the fireplace sandblasted, we decided to undertake the restoration work ourselves.
-After a bit of research I found out, that you can’t use a heat gun on cast iron, as the sudden difference in temperature can cause the iron to crack so we opted for a chemical paint stripper.
+After a bit of research, I found out that you can’t use a heat gun on cast iron, as the sudden difference in temperature can cause the iron to crack, so we opted for a chemical paint stripper.

-The best and by far easiest way to remove the remaining bits of sticky dissolved paint and stripper is to use white spirit.
+The best and, by far, the easiest way to remove the remaining bits of sticky dissolved paint and stripper is to use white spirit.
 It seems to neutralise the paint stripper which makes it really easy to just wipe off.
 For any stubborn paint areas, I found that dipping some steel wool in white spirit and scrubbing the area works really well.

-We used the same method to strip the original encaustic tiles, but made sure to use a plastic scraper in order to not scratch the tiles.
+We used the same method to strip the original encaustic tiles but made sure to use a plastic scraper in order not to scratch the tiles.

 - Remove the dissolved paint with a stripping knife and kitchen paper.

 - Use lots of white spirit to remove the remaining paint residue until the surface is completely clean.
 Use steel wool to sand if necessary.

 - Apply black grate polish and leave to dry.
 Then buff to the required finish.